 Young dragons bulge their eyes more and one explanation is that the skin stretches either as or after shedding.

-Thirdly, as in the case of a chameleon, it can be indicated as high blood pressure symptom of it occurs for a long time (more than 30 minutes).
+As in the case of a chameleon, it can be indicated as high blood pressure symptom if it occurs for a long time (more than 30 minutes).

 However, unless any signs such as tearing or long duration are associated with it, you do not have to worry too much.